-- 11. Visit the SWC Web Site for information, who to contact, copies of forms, history and other interesting facts, and any last minute info: www.swcbsa.org. - 12.
-GroupMe: During the weekend, we will communicate with patrols through the GroupMe app. available on Apple and Android.
+- 11. Visit the SWC Web Site for information, who to contact, copies of forms, history and other interesting facts, and any last-minute info: www.swcbsa.org. - 12.
+Remind: During the weekend, we will communicate with patrols through the Remind app. available on Apple and Android.
 This will be used to communicate any schedule changes during the weekend.
-To join, visit: https://tinyurl.com/swc2023
+To join, visit: Remind and join class "SWC Participants 2024" @ bbee698.